Saul Sins Again

 April 3 - Nº 93 1 Samuel 15

 Do you always obey God completely?
-Or do you hesitate when He asks you to give up something that you value too much, or to do something that you don’t care to do?
+Or do you hesitate when He asks you to give up something that you value?
+Or question Him when He asks you to do something you don’t want to do?
 Saul was able to justify his incomplete obedience in his own mind.
 But God looks at incomplete obedience as complete disobedience!